ISL 2019-20: Antonio Habas - It was a poor decision to award a penalty | Goal.com

 ISL 2019-20: Antonio Habas - It was a poor decision to award a penalty

-Antonio Lopez Habas’s second stint with ATK began on a disappointing note as the Kolkata club went down 1-2 against Kerala Blasters after taking the lead in the 6th minute of the match.
+Antonio Lopez Habas’s second stint with ATK began on a disappointing note as the Kolkata club went down 1-2 against Kerala Blasters after taking the lead in the sixth minute of the match.

-Two controversial decisions by referee R. Srikrishna changed the colour of the match in the first half itself.
-ATK’s Michael Soosairaj was brought down inside the box by Segio Cidoncha but the referee chose to continue the play.
+Two controversial decisions by referee R. Srikrishna changed the course of the game in the first half itself.
+ATK’s Michael Soosairaj was brought down inside the box by Segio Cidoncha in the 28th minute but the referee chose to wave away the protests.

 In the next minute though, a soft challenge from Pronay Halder on Jairo inside the ATK box was given as a penalty in favour of the hosts.

-The Spanish boss shaped the team in a 3-5-2 formation with Michael Soosairaj and Prabir Das operating as full-backs.
+The Spanish boss had lined up his team in a three-man backline with Michael Soosairaj and Prabir Das operating as wing-backs.
 On fielding Soosairaj in an unusual deep role, Habas said, “We had three important strikers in the team.
 We had to put Soosairaj in that position so that he can perform.
 I am very happy with him.”

-ATK failed to put up an inspiring performance in the second half after trailing at half time.
-But their Spanish coach was not disappointed with his club’s performance.
+ATK failed to turn around the scoreline in the second half after trailing at half time.
+But their Spanish coach was not disheartened with his team’s performance.

 The former Celta Vigo manager said, “Today there were no goals in the second half.
 But in a different situation, we would have been leading at half time by four goals.”